techidaily/site-win11-tips/source/_posts/remedying-stalled-amd-driver-in-windows-environment.md

 ## 9\.
 Reinstall the AMD Radeon Software

  Reinstalling AMD Radeon Software can also fix variable issues that prevent that app from starting.
-You can remove AMD Radeon with the Control Panel or Settings methods in our guide to[uninstalling Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/).
+You can remove AMD Radeon with the Control Panel or Settings methods in our guide to [uninstalling Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/).
 Or you can utilize a third-party uninstaller app to remove that software and thoroughly erase its leftovers.

  To reinstall that app, open this [AMD Radeon Software Microsoft Store page](https://apps.microsoft.com/detail/amd-radeon-software/9NZ1BJQN6BHL?hl=en-US&gl=US).
 Click the **Install** and **Open in Microsoft Store** buttons; select **Get** to install the AMD Radeon Software.